roman-milk/roman-milk.github.io/office-girls.md

+===

- ****** Office Girls Ch.
-03 ****** byStoryTeller07© From their last encounter Katrina knew exactly what to do.
+From their last encounter Katrina knew exactly what to do.
 She lifted his flagging penis in one hand while cupping his balls with the other.
 A first tentative kiss to its eye followed by a lick along its length and back, then with a gentle suction it disappeared between her lips into her mouth.
 All the while she tenderly pumped his balls.
 She wasn't used to so much physical stimulation, none of them were, but Katrina found it impossible to resist however hard she tried to maintain a detached aloofness.

  After a short moment he pulled back and moved sideways to stand before June.
 She repeated the action as mechanically as Katrina had.
 She had enjoyed him from the very first perhaps because she hadn't had sex for so long.
 On occasion he caught her staring at his penis with a look of lust in her eyes.
 She wanted to let go of her inhibitions and pull him on top of her but all the time held back before her friends not wanting to let them down.